nfrechette/acl-ue4-plugin/README.md

 The documentation on how to use it can be found [here](./Docs/README.md) along with performance results.

-**NOTE: A refactor of the animation compression codecs scheduled for UE 4.23 will allow this plugin to be published on the Unreal Marketplace.
+**NOTE: A refactor of the animation compression codecs within *Unreal Engine* is in the works and should be released soon.
+This will allow this plugin to be published on the Unreal Marketplace.
 Until then, it requires a few custom changes to the engine to work.
 The plugin code will be updated once the refactor becomes accessible to the public.**

 ## Getting started